Chinese snooping tech spreads to nations vulnerable to abuse | WTOP

 “We don’t want to be in some kind of Big Brother society,” said rights activist Ivana Markulic.
 “We are asking: Where are the cameras, where are they hidden, how much did we pay for them and what’s going to happen with information collected after this surveillance?”

-Associated Press writers Jovana Gec in Belgrade, Serbia; Rodney Muhumuza in Kampala, Uganda; Tom Obula in Nairobi, Kenya, and Matt O’Brien in Providence, Rhode Island, contributed to this report.
+Associated Press writers Jovana Gec in Belgrade, Serbia; Rodney Muhumuza in Kampala, Uganda; Tom Odula in Nairobi, Kenya, and Matt O’Brien in Providence, Rhode Island, contributed to this report.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.